 The arc welding process requires a live electrical circuit.
 This means that all arc welders using hand-held equipment will be at risk of electric shock and electrical burns.
 The risk for MIG/ MAG and TIG welding is reduced because the welding current is normally switched on and off using the trigger or footswitch so is more controlled.

-For all arc welding processes, the essentials of safe practice are:
+For all arc welding processes, the essentials of safe practice to avoid Welding Hazards are:

 - Welding equipment conforms to the appropriate international (ISO) or British (BS) standards.